February 15, 2026

 Burnout is not a switch that flips from "fine" to "broken."
 It builds gradually, often masked by habits we mistake for productivity.
 By the time most people recognise burnout, they have already been living with it for weeks or months.

-Research identifies three core dimensions: exhaustion (physical and emotional depletion), cynicism (detachment from your work and colleagues), and reduced efficacy (a growing sense that nothing you do matters).
+The Maslach Burnout Inventory (MBI), the gold standard in burnout research since 1981, identifies three core dimensions: exhaustion (physical and emotional depletion), cynicism (detachment from your work and colleagues), and reduced efficacy (a growing sense that nothing you do matters).

 The earliest and most common sign.
 You wake up tired despite sleeping enough.
 Coffee stops working.
 Weekends no longer recharge you.
 You may notice that small tasks — replying to a message, joining a meeting — feel disproportionately heavy.